Best ASUS Phones Android Central 2020

 The Max M2 is all about delivering decent hardware in the entry-level segment.
 The phone is powered by a Snapdragon 632 and has a 13-megapixel primary camera joined by a 2-megapixel shooter.
 There's a 4,000mAh battery under the hood, with the phone lasting two days between charges without any issues.

 The ZenFone 6 is a value flagship that just works

 If you're in the market for value, you should take a look at the ZenFone 6.
 ASUS hasn't left anything out here, with the phone offering stellar hardware combined with two-day battery life and clean Android.
 The large 6.4-inch screen is vibrant, you get Bluetooth 5.0 and NFC, and there's even a 3.5mm jack.

-Best of all, you get a bezel-less screen thanks to a unique motorized camera module that flips over to the front.
-The 48-megapixel camera at the back takes great photos, and because of the motorized camera you can use it to take selfies as well.
+Best of all, you get a bezel-less screen, thanks to a unique motorized camera module that flips over to the front.
+The 48-megapixel camera at the back takes excellent photos, and because of the motorized camera, you can use it to take selfies as well.

-If you've decided that an ASUS phone isn't for you, there are a lot of other Android phones available that might be more appealing to you.
+If you've decided that an ASUS phone isn't for you, there are a lot of other Android phones available that might be a better fit for your needs.